ChangwuHuang/ChangwuHuang_OldVersion.github.io/_pages/about.md

 [**Project**](https://scholar.google.fr/citations?view_op=view_citation&hl=zh-CN&user=QRnmYfkAAAAJ&citation_for_view=QRnmYfkAAAAJ:K3LRdlH-MEoC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:K3LRdlH-MEoC'></span></strong>

-**Impact Statement:** AI ethics is an important emerging topic among academia, industry, government, society, and individuals.
+AI ethics is an important emerging topic among academia, industry, government, society, and individuals.
 In the past decades, many efforts have been made to study the ethical issues in AI.
 This article offers a comprehensive overview of the AI ethics field, including a summary and analysis of AI ethical issues, ethical guidelines and principles, approaches to address AI ethical issues, and methods to evaluate the ethics of AI technologies.
 Additionally, research challenges and future perspectives are discussed.
 This article will help researchers to gain a birds eye view of AI ethics, and thus facilitate their further investigation and research.
 </div>
 </div>